Does reading chess books help? (Truth be told)

 If you ask any strong player that you can encounter, they are very likely to have read at least one book in its entirety, so there must be a pattern.

 Granted there are other resources nowadays, but chess books are still popular with some young people.
-Just look at this competitor that was able to go from 1600 to almost 2150 just by reading chess books (the audio is pretty low but the idea is there):

 When is reading chess books not that helpful?